MicrosoftDocs/learn/learn-pr/azure-devops/deploy-kubernetes/includes/3-set-up-environment.md

 ## Create required service connections

-Here you create a service connection that enables Azure Pipelines to access your Azure Container Registry and Azure Kubernetes Service instances.
+Here you create service connections that enable Azure Pipelines to access your Azure Container Registry and Azure Kubernetes Service instances.
 Azure Pipelines uses these service connections to push your containers, as well as to instruct your AKS cluster to pull them in to update the deployed service.

 > [!IMPORTANT]
 > Make sure that you're signed in to both the Azure portal and Azure DevOps under the same Microsoft account.